-[0018] A Linear-Feeback-Shift-Register produces a pseudorandom sequence of bits that are used to produce a stationary random pattern of dots on a standard raster scan video display.
+[0017] A Linear-Feeback-Shift-Register produces a pseudorandom sequence of bits that are used to produce a stationary random pattern of dots on a standard raster scan video display.
 The density of dots is adjustable as is their intensity.
 This dot pattern may be combined with other video sources and thus may serve as a background for the playing of TV video games, especially those of the "space war" variety.
 The dot pattern may also be moved as a whole under player control and thus form the basis for a novel type of video game to be described.

-[0019] Linear-Feedback-Shift-Registers (LFSRs) have also been used to produce pseudo-random sequences of binary signals for use as test signals for transmission paths (U.S. Pat.
+[0018] Linear-Feedback-Shift-Registers (LFSRs) have also been used to produce pseudo-random sequences of binary signals for use as test signals for transmission paths (U.S. Pat.
 No. 3,986,168 Multichannel error signal generator issued Oct.
 12, 1976 Anderson) [IDS Cite 12], and as code sequences for encoding information (U.S. Pat.
 No. 3,515,805 Data scrambler issued Jun.
 2, 1970 to Fracassi et al.).
 [IDS Cite 13] The theory of Linear-Feedback-Shift-Registers (LF-SRs) is covered extensively in "Shift Register Sequences" by Solomon Golomb (Holden-Day Inc., San Francisco, 1967, and Aegean Park Press, 1982) [IDS Cite 14].

-[0020] A very good description of spread spectrum is The ABCs of Spread Spectrum-A Tutorial by Randy Roberts, Director of RF/Spread Spectrum Consulting.
-[IDS Cite 15] [0021] The problem with spread spectrum radar is that it might not be undetectable.
+A very good description of spread spectrum is The ABCs of Spread Spectrum-A Tutorial by Randy Roberts, Director of RF/Spread Spectrum Consulting.
+[IDS Cite 15]

+[0019] The problem with spread spectrum radar is that it might not be undetectable.
 See Undetectable Radar?
 (Probably Not) by Erik Hundman, Defensetech.org, Aug.
 3, 2006.
 [IDS Cite 16]

-[0022] Any entity that radiates an electromagnetic signal stands a good chance of being detected, even if spread spectrum signals are used.
+[0020] Any entity that radiates an electromagnetic signal stands a good chance of being detected, even if spread spectrum signals are used.
 The use of bistatic radar avoids this problem.
 In bistatic radar the transmitter and the receiver are physically separated by some distance so the location of the receiver cannot be detected by tracking the transmission.
 Bistatic radar is commonly called passive radar and is the basis for U.S. Pat.
 No. 5,187,485 previously mentioned which uses the signals from the GPS system as the radiators.
 Other systems have been proposed using what are called "unintentional radiators."
 That doesn't mean the transmitters are unintentionally radiating, only that they are not radiating for the purpose of providing a signal to be used for bistatic radar.
 Examples are FM broadcast stations, TV broadcast stations, and cell phone base stations.
-See From a Different Perspective: Principles, Practice, and Potential of Bistatic Radar by H. D. Griffiths.
+See From a Different Perspective: Principles, Practice, and Potential of Bistatic Radar by H.D.
+Griffiths.
 [IDS Cite 17].
 The problems with these radiators are that:

-- [0023] 1.
-There might not be one where you need it. - [0024] 2.
-They cannot be relied upon to always be transmitting. - [0025] 3.
-In a combat zone they are prime targets for anti-radiation missiles and other attacks.
+[0021] 1.
+There might not be one where you need it.

+[0022] 2.
+They cannot be relied upon to always be transmitting.

+[0023] 3.
+In a combat zone they are prime targets for antiradiation missiles and other attacks.

-[0026] UAVs have special problems sensing other aircraft.
-[0027] 1.
-If the UAV is flown manually by a remote pilot looking at the video produced by a camera mounted in the nose of the aircraft the field of view will be too limited to see other aircraft other than those directly ahead.
+[0024] UAVs have special problems sensing other aircraft.
+[0025] 1.
+If the UAV is flown manually by a remote pilot looking at the video produced by a camera mounted in the nose of the aircraft the field of view will be too limited to see other aircraft other than those directly ahead tor the problem remains that the field of view from a camera mounted in the nose of the aircraft will be too limited.

-[0028] 2.
+[0026] 2.
 If the UAV is flown autonomously there is no human pilot.
-If the flight is supervised by a human operator the problem remains that the field of view from a camera mounted in the nose of the aircraft will be too limited.
+If the flight is supervised by a human opera-

-[0029] 3.
+[0027] 3.
 Military UAVs might not want to use TCAS, ADS-B, or onboard radar because it would allow other aircraft and ground facilities to detect and track them.
 They want to sense without being sensed.